kesar/telosfoundation-website/README.md

 ## Adding a language:
 first value in json object is "language".  value must match file name.
 For example, en.json, "language": "en", spanish.json, "language": "spanish"

-add option to select in language_toggle component.
+add option to select in `src/components/language_toggle.js` component.
 Option value = language.  example:

 ``` html
 <option value='en'>ENGLISH</option>
 ```

+Get a flag icon and put it in `/src/img/flags/`.
+I use [iconfinder](https://www.iconfinder.com/iconsets/142-mini-country-flags-16x16px) to get the flags.
+I have mostly been naming the flag png after the country, such as `china.png`.
+There's no naming requirement like in the json file, though.

-import flag into language_toggle component, and add it to the switch statement in the get_flag function.
+Import flag into language_toggle component, and add it to the switch statement in the get_flag function.

 ``` javascript